The 8 Best Approach Wedges

 video play icon

-This wiki has been updated 22 times since it was first published in October of 2016.
+This wiki has been updated 26 times since it was first published in October of 2016.
 Although nailing a great drive off the tee may look impressive, all the top golfers know that the money is made the closer you get to the pin.
 These approach wedges are designed to give you the accuracy and control needed to shave crucial shots off your game.
 We've included models that offer a range of capabilities, so you can find one to fit your personal playing style and needs.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. TaylorMade MG2